glouppe/info8002-large-scale-data-systems/lecture5.md

 So, are we done? **No!**
 - The FLP impossibility result holds for *asynchronous systems* only.
 - Consensus can be implemented in **synchronous** and **partially synchronous** systems.
+    - We will prove it!
+- The result only states that termination cannot be guaranteed.
+Can we have other guarantees while maintaining a high probability of termination?

 ---